OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/domestic-standing-order-consents.md

 #### Status

-Once the PSU authorises the payment-consent resource , the Status of the payment-consent resource will be updated with "Authorised".
+Once the PSU authorises the payment-consent resource , the Status of the payment-consent resource will be updated with "AUTH".

-If the PSU rejects the consent or the domestic-standing-order-consent has failed some other ASPSP validation, the Status will be set to "Rejected".
+If the PSU rejects the consent or the domestic-standing-order-consent has failed some other ASPSP validation, the Status will be set to "RJCT".

-Once a domestic-standing-order has been successfully created using the domestic-standing-order-consent, the Status of the domestic-standing-order-consent will be set to "Consumed".
+Once a domestic-standing-order has been successfully created using the domestic-standing-order-consent, the Status of the domestic-standing-order-consent will be set to "COND".

 The available Status codes for the domestic-standing-order-consent resource are: